 Gain other people’s perspectives and thoughts about your beliefs.
 Listen to what they say.
-You might be surprised with how they view things.
-Maybe your belief is not as legitimate as you originally made it out to be.
+You might be surprised at how they view things.
+Maybe your belief is not as legitimate as you initially made it out to be.

 Purposefully Put Yourself in Uncomfortable Situations

-To strengthen your levels of confidence and to build that anti-embarrassment muscle you must purposefully put yourself into uncomfortable situations.
+To strengthen your self-confidence and to build your anti-embarrassment muscle you must purposefully put yourself in uncomfortable situations.

-Hopefully over time you will realize that embarrassment is just a little bit of fun.
+Hopefully, over time you will come to understand that embarrassment is just a little bit of fun.
 It’s a learning experience.
-Everyone gets embarrassed and it’s not really a big deal.
+Everyone gets embarrassed, and it’s not really a big deal.

 What could potentially embarrass me in the future?